lely-industries/lely-core/doc/overview.md

 Other
 -----

-Bit counting and manipulation functions can be found in lely/util/bits.h.

 Preprocessor macros to assist in automatic and conditional code generation are provided in lely/util/cpp.h.

-Comparison and hash function for integers, pointers and strings can be found in lely/util/cmp.h and lely/util/hash.h, respectively.

 Convenience functions to compare and manipulate `timespec` structs can be found in lely/util/time.h.
 External clock and timer functions, with an API similar to